“Sister Christian” Lyrics Meaning (Night Ranger)

 The boys who once treated her like an equal are now looking for something more serious or even sexual.

-There is a feeling of sadness here, a warning that innocence fades and the world starts demanding more.
+There is sadness here, a warning that innocence fades and the world starts demanding more.

 Chorus 1: Searching For Love And Freedom